jpope8/container-escape-dataset/containers/README.md

 The IoT container is based on the ubuntu image.
 It was then configured to setup the tunslip interface to communicate with an IEEE 802.15.4 wireless dongle over /tty/ACM0.
 The dongle is programmed with the contiki-ng rpl-border-router example using TSCH.

-The remote endpoints are nRF52480 boards programmed with the contiki-ng rpl-udp example using TSCH.
-The endpoints take a temperature sensor reading every five seconds and send to the UDP server running in the Docker IoT container.
+The remote endpoints are the Nordic nRF-52480 development boards programmed with the contiki-ng rpl-udp example using TSCH.
+The endpoints take a temperature sensor reading every five seconds and send to the UDP server (port 8765) running in the Docker IoT container.

-This container setup works for both the Umbrella edge device (built-in dongle) and the Linux Raspian VM (USB attached dongle).
+This container setup works for both the Umbrella edge device (built-in nRF dongle) and the Linux Raspian VM (USB attached nRF dongle).